thebiggive/donate-frontend/README.md

     npm run ci

-The latest tagged [Puppeteer](https://www.npmjs.com/package/puppeteer) uses the very latest available Chromium, which is typically incompatible with the latest *stable* tagged version that other libaries have available.
-So for it to continue working, we need to be careful with its version and pin it to a specific point releases rather than allowing any `1.x` upgrade.
+The latest tagged [Puppeteer](https://www.npmjs.com/package/puppeteer) typically uses the latest available Chromium and updates do not follow semantic versioning.
+So for it to continue working, it currently needs to be pinned to a particular "feature release", e.g. `2.1.*` for Chromium 80.

 Environment Variables configured in the CircleCI interface for this app are: